galevi7/galevi7-google-photos-date-organizer/README.md

 # galevi7-google-photos-date-organizer
-The project still in process (**it's working** but I need time to release a proper **instructions and better UI design)** In general, this project was created to give a solution to a problem my wife encountered, she wanted to download all her photos in google-photos to hard-disk but the date that is shown in the directory you are downloading to, it's the date you downloaded it.
+The project still in process (**it's working** but I need time to release a proper **instructions and better UI design)** This project was created to give a solution to a problem in google-photos, the problem is that if you downloading photos to your computer, it shows the date the photo/video was downloaded and not when the photo were taken.
-I've created a crawler with selenium in python that organize it by months and calling each file by his date so the directory can be sorted by date.
+I've created a crawler with selenium in python that organize it by months and calling each file by his date so the directory can be sorted by date, I did so with multi-processing for faster processing.